So, you’re looking for the best Chromebook email app so you can check and compose emails with efficiency, speed, and style.

 I could find addresses of people by just remembering the street name.
 It also shows the search results right away rather than having you look through dozens of emails.
 This is another huge plus.

 Regarding Reminders, you have the ability to set them for individual messages so you’ll be reminded to reply to them later.
 No more drafting them to remind yourself.
+I don’t think any other email app has the relevance algorithm to match.

 Snooze emails for later